Soft gravitational radiation from multi-body collisions: Conclusions and remarks

 As an application, we considered the case of sub-leading soft emission from a gravitational elastic scattering.
 From the point of view of BH physics, it can be the case of a test body deflected, but not captured, by a BH.

-Surprisingly, we obtain that all sub-leading terms of the energy radiation spectrum emitted from an elastic collisions vanish, in both massless and massive particle collisions.
+Surprisingly, we obtain that all sub-leading terms of the energy radiation spectrum, emitted from an elastic collision, exactly cancel each others, in both massless and massive particle collisions.
 On the other hand, for inelastic $2\rightarrow 2$ scatterings, we obtain a general and complicated non-zero analytic result which may be applied in the case of GW soft emission from BH gravitational inelastic scatterings.
 It may certainly be an attractive possibility to relate our result on searches of BMS gravitational memory effects from GW physics.
 In this sense, our results may be applied in BH mergings seen as a gravitational BH capture inelastic scattering process.
-On the other hand, violations of our results from loop radiative corrections would be expected from previous analysis as mentioned in the introduction above.
+On the other hand, violations of universality of our results from loop radiative corrections would be expected from previous analysis as mentioned in the introduction above.

-Another intriguing possibility is to consider possible footprints of string theory effects on leading and sub-leading gravitational radiation from $\alpha'$ corrections and Regge poles that may survive with a polynomial decay in radius, dubbed string memory effect \cite{Addazi:2020obs}.
+Another intriguing possibility is to consider {\it footprints} of string theory effects on leading and sub-leading gravitational radiation from $\alpha'$ corrections and Regge poles that may survive with a polynomial decay in radius, dubbed string memory effect \cite{Addazi:2020obs}.

 Finally, the very next step for ZFL program would be to compute sub-sub-leading order on the $dE^{GW}/d\omega$ expansion in $\omega$.
 In Ref.\cite{ABV} the case of massless particle high energy collisions was considered -- having in mind an application to transplanckian scattering regimes.
 However a more general result is missing yet and it is beyond the purpose of this paper.